 It is no secret that the best tacos in the world come from Mexico.
 On every street corner and at every restaurant in Mexico, you can find many different varieties depending on your tastes.

-Normally this would be the step where you pile the meat on top of each other and put it on the trompo so that it can be cooked slowly while spinning.
-Since I don’t have a trompo, we decided to grill the meat, and then to stack them on top of each other before cutting.
+Normally this would be the step where you pile the meat on top of each other and put it on the trompo, so that it can be cooked slowly while spinning.
+Since I don’t have a trompo, we grilled the meat and then stacked the pieces on top of each other before cutting.

-After the meat and the pineapples are fully cooked, you should cut the meat into thin slices and the pineapples into bite-sized chunks.
-Now you are ready to form your tacos.
-Of course all tacos need to have a homemade salsa to serve them with, and tacos al pastor is no exception.
+After the meat and the pineapples are fully cooked, you will cut the meat into thin slices and the pineapples into bite-sized chunks.
+Of course, all tacos need to have a homemade salsa to serve them with, and tacos al pastor is no exception.

 The last step in the process is, of course, to pick the taco up and enjoy it!
 These tacos are truly perfect for any occasion, and since they don’t cost a lot of money to make, you won’t have to feel bad about eating as many as you can.

 I hope that you enjoy this delicious recipe that I grew up eating on a regular basis in Mexico.
 My husband fell in love with these tacos the first time he went to Mexico.
 He said that these taste just as good as the ones that he tried there, and I have to say that I agree!

 Gas Grill: You will need a good gas grill to cook the meat.
 This one is less expensive than others and will definitely do the job.

 Knife Set: When you make tacos al pastor, you want to make sure that you have a sharp knife to slice the meat perfectly.
 If you don’t have a sharp, high-quality knife set yet, I recommend this one.
 It will last you for years and will result in perfect slices of meat.

 Tortilla Press:Although you can make these with store-bought tortillas, homemade tortillas are always best.
 You can make them easily with this tortilla press.